blaenk/site/input/notes/unreal-engine.markdown

 Note that a derived class does not automatically have permission to access a base class' event members.
 If that is desired, it must be exposed explicitly through a function on the base class that invokes the broadcast.

+# Timers

+Timers can be used to schedule actions to be performed at a specified delay, such as applying a power-up perk some time after picking it up, or applying a damage-per-second.

+Note that currently timers are not thread-safe, and will assert if accessed outside of the game thread.

+Timers are managed by a `FTimerManager`.
+Each World has a timer manager, and so does each Game Instance object (known as the global timer manager).
+The World's global timer manager can be accessed through the `AActor::GetWorldTimerManager` function, which itself calls `UWorld::GetTimerManager`.
+The Game Instance's global timer manager can be accessed through `UGameInstance::GetTimerManager`.
+If the World doesn't have its own timer manager, the Game Instance's is used instead.
+The global timer manager should be used for function calls that aren't specific to any particular World.

+Timers automatically cancel if the object which they would be called on is destroyed.

+The `SetTimer` function has various overloads for registering a timer to fire, which can be attached to any type of object or function delegate, including native function pointers and [`IFunction`](https://docs.unrealengine.com/latest/INT/API/Runtime/Core/Templates/TFunction/index.html) objects.
+A timed function can be made to repeat at regular intervals.

+Those functions create an `FTimerHandle` which can be used to pause and resume a countdown, query or change the time remaining, or even cancel the timer.
+It is safe to set timers within a timed function, or even to reuse the timer handle associated with the timed function.

+The `FTimerManager::ClearTimer` function takes a timer handle to clear.
+Calling `SetTimer` with a valid, existing timer handle clears that timer handle before overwriting it.

+Similarly, calling `SetTimer` with a rate of zero or less causes the timer handle to clear.

+All timers associated with a particular object can be cleared at once with the `FTimerManager::ClearAllTimersForObject` function.

+The `SetTimerForNextTick` function can be used to have a timer run on the next frame rather than on a time interval.
+This function does not create an `FTimerHandle`.

+The `FTimerManager::PauseTimer` function pauses the timer associated with the given timer handle.

 # Smart Pointers

 Unreal Engine has its own implementation of a variety of smart pointers.